Jersey Shore: Hurricane Sandy

 The entirety of the Jersey Shore region was significantly damaged by Hurricane Sandy in October 2012.
 The devastating effect of the storm surge on property adjacent to the beach resulted in substantial cost to the reinsurance industry which has since advocated avoidance of rebuilding closely packed middle-class residences or flimsy commercial structures adjacent to the beach.
 The hurricane reached up to 74 mph.
 Hurricane Sandy's pure kinetic energy for storm surge and wave destruction potential reached a 5.8 out of 6 on the National Oceanic and Atmospheric Administration's scale.
 Storm surges reached 14 ft above average low tide.
 The Barrier Islands were especially damaged, leaving dozens of homes completely washed away.
 Many iconic places from "The Shore" were also damaged due to Hurricane Sandy, including the Belmar boardwalk, Casino Pier, and Funtown Pier.

 Retail businesses

 Unlike areas in the interior of the state, which has many big box stores and malls, small businesses are a significant portion of the economy of barrier island Jersey Shore towns.
 This is because small businesses can more easily adapt to the seasonal nature of business in shore towns.
 Stores that are located at the shore are all unique ranging from psychics and accessories at Ocean City to home-made chocolates in Long Beach Island.
 In addition, many shore towns deliberately stymie the entry of big box stores because they want to reduce traffic.
-In addition, many tourists visit shore towns in order to be in an environment without big box stores.
-In some shore towns, chain retailers such as Wawa design their store designs and operating procedures to match the local aesthetic and shore culture.